How to Bottle Wine Once You Have Finished Making It

 Choosing the Bottles

 In theory, different types of bottles are used for different types of wine.
-Depending on your purpose, you can follow the theory or not.
 If you wish to make a particular type of wine, then you should probably use the type of bottle that is recommended for that wine.
-If you produce the wine just for the fun of it, then any type of bottle is suitable.

 However, if you can’t store your wine in a dark place, consider choosing a brown bottle for the white wine too.